humdrum-tools/humdrum-documentation/guide/ch12/index.md

 The **extract"** command has several modes of operation.
 With the
 <span class="option">f</span> option, the user may specify a given data column (spine) or
 "field" to extract.
-Consider the opening of Bach\'s second Brandenburg Concerto shown in Example 12.1.
+Consider the opening of Bach's second Brandenburg Concerto shown in Example 12.1.

 **Example 12.1.** J.S.
 Bach *Brandenburg Concerto No. 2*, mov.
 1.